 Our curriculum is rigorous, challenging, exciting and creative.
 We ask our children to be intellectually adventurous and approach learning with vigour and curiosity.
-We teach the Core Subjects , English, Maths, Science and ICT, alongside the Foundation Subjects , History, Geography, Art, Design Technology, Music, PSHE, PE, and RE (Hammersmith and Fulham agreed syllabus).
+We teach the Core Subjects , English, Maths, Science and Computing, alongside the Foundation Subjects , History, Geography, Art, Design Technology, Music, PSHE, PE, and RE (Hammersmith and Fulham agreed syllabus).

 Throughout the school, all lessons are carefully differentiated so that each child is appropriately supported and challenged.
 Using formative assessment, teachers ensure that next steps are planned for each lesson and children reflect on their learning and work towards targets.